tatethurston/eslint-plugin-react-prefer-function-component/README.md

 > Why didn't you contribute this rule to [https://github.com/yannickcr/eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)?

-I'm actually discussing this in an [open issue](https://github.com/yannickcr/eslint-plugin-react/issues/2860#issuecomment-819784530) on `eslint-plugin-react`!
+I'm discussing this in an [open issue](https://github.com/yannickcr/eslint-plugin-react/issues/2860#issuecomment-819784530) and [pull request](https://github.com/yannickcr/eslint-plugin-react/pull/3040) on `eslint-plugin-react`.
+At this time, the maintainer is unconvinced that function component enforcement should be a lint rule.

 ## Installation & Usage 📦